Kaleido-subs/style-guide/docs/guidelines/styling/songstyling.md

 ## Credit Matching

-The most common form of song styling is to simply match the credit styling.
+The most common and often safest form of song styling is to simply match the credit styling.
-Most credits are simply,
+Most credits are simple,
 and it doesn't take much effort to match the styling.

 !!! example "Examples of simple credit matching"